3 Important Questions To Ask Before a Chess Move

 Let not success excite you, or failure pull you down.

-Things Chess players can learn from 2 year old baby are worth keeping in your mind.
+The Amazing Things Chess players can learn from 2 year old baby are worth keeping in your mind.

 When the players see that they are not able to win a particular opponent then they go into a QUITTING mindset.
 Quitting is a very easy thing.
-But my principle motto of life says – “WINNERS NEVER QUIT AND QUITTERS NEVER WIN.”
+But principle motto of life says – “WINNERS NEVER QUIT AND QUITTERS NEVER WIN.”

 Golden Chess Centre conducts regular training sessions for dedicated and upcoming chess players in Nanganallur, Madipakkam, Adambakkam, Moovarasampet, Kilkattalai, Kovilambakkam, Puzhuthivakkam, Ullagaram and Pazhavanthangal – Chennai,